 \section{Abstract}

 Metric temporal logic ($\mtl$) and timed propositional temporal logic ($\tptl$) are quantitative extensions of linear temporal logic, which are prominent and widely used in the verification of real-timed systems.
-It was recently shown that the path checking problem for $\mtl$, when evaluated over finite timed words, is in the parallel complexity class $\mync$.
-In this paper, we derive precise complexity results for the path checking problem for $\mtl$ and $\tptl$ when evaluated over infinite data words over the non-negative integers.
+It was recently shown that the path-checking problem for $\mtl$, when evaluated over finite timed words, is in the parallel complexity class $\mync$.
+In this paper, we derive precise complexity results for the path-checking problem for $\mtl$ and $\tptl$ when evaluated over infinite data words over the non-negative integers.
 Such words may be seen as the behaviours of one-counter machines.
-For this setting, we give a complete analysis of the complexity of the path checking problem depending on the number of register variables and the encoding of constraint numbers (unary or binary).
-As the two main results, we prove that the path checking problem for $\mtl$ is $\ptime$-complete, whereas the path checking problem for $\tptl$ is $\pspace$-complete.
-The results yield the precise complexity of model checking deterministic one-counter machines against formulae of $\mtl$ and $\tptl$.
+For this setting, we give a complete analysis of the complexity of the path-checking problem depending on the number of register variables and the encoding of constraint numbers (unary or binary).
+As the two main results, we prove that the path-checking problem for $\mtl$ is $\ptime$-complete, whereas the path-checking problem for $\tptl$ is $\pspace$-complete.
+The results yield the precise complexity of model checking deterministic one-counter machines against formulas of $\mtl$ and $\tptl$.